davideperozzi/smoovy/packages/scroller-core/README.md

 this.dom.wrapper.size.height;
 ```

-> The dimensions will be updated via viewport changes, dom mutations or manual updates
+> The dimensions will be updated via viewport changes, DOM mutations or manual updates

 ### ⚠️ Attention
 You should always be aware what your transformers etc. are doing, since there isn't a mechanism to detect collisions.